VaibhavDN/Link_disruption_NS2/README.md

     -> Weakest link in our topology was link from node 9 - node 10 and node 9 - node 11.
 As
     observed from the graph.
 The minimum throughput is observed at 11.8 sec.

-    -> Maximum throughput of the network is 2.2 Mbps achieved by CBR packets operating on UDP protocol.
+    -> Maximum throughput of the network is 2.2 Mbps achieved by CBR packets operating on UDP.